 All students must complete at least their last 45 credits at NewSchool to fulfill residency requirements for a degree.
-Students with extenuating circumstances may file a petition with the program chair in order to complete a limited number of these final credits outside of NewSchool.
+Students with extenuating circumstances may file a petition with the senior academic administrator of the academic unit in order to complete a limited number of these final credits outside of NewSchool.